John Adams and John Quincy Adams may be tied for the honor of worst presidential father, or “Tiger Dad,” according to Joshua Kendall.

-Kendall presents psychological profiles of every president as a parent in his recent book First Dads: Parenting and Politics from George Washington to Barack Obama.
+Kendall presents psychological profiles of every president as a parent in his book First Dads: Parenting and Politics from George Washington to Barack Obama.
 Franklin Pierce and Calvin Coolidge, for example, were grief-stricken by the loss of their sons.
-Chester A. Arthur indulged his children, and his son Alan became a polo-playing playboy.
+Chester A. Arthur indulged his children, and his son Alan grew up into a polo-playing playboy.
 The Adamses were ridiculously strict, with sometimes tragic results.

-“John said to John Quincy, ‘Unless you’re president you’re a failure,” Kendall said in a recent interview with the New England Historical Society.
+“John said to John Quincy, ‘Unless you’re president you’re a failure,” Kendall said in an interview with the New England Historical Society.

 John Adams, Tiger Dad

 John Adams was obsessed with instilling greatness in his sons John Quincy, Charles and Thomas.

 He demanded they translate Thucydides at age 10 and sent them to foreign cities as preteens to work under fellow diplomats.
 When 14-year-old John Quincy was in Petersburg, Russia, working as secretary for diplomat Francis Dana, Adams criticized his letter writing.

 You have not informed me whether the Houses are brick, stone or wood, whether they are seven stories high or one…You have said nothing about the religion of the country; whether it is Catholic or protestant.

 In 1794, John Adams even chastised his teenaged son for possibly not becoming president of the United States:

 You come into life with advantages which will disgrace you if your success is mediocre.
 And if you do not rise to the head not only of your own profession, but of your country, it will be owing to your own laziness, slovenliness and obstinacy.

 John Quincy Adams responded to his demanding father and became not only president but secretary of state and member of Congress, where he led opposition to slavery.